SkynetLabs/skynet-kernel/README.md

 ## TODO: ROADMAP (remove this section once completed)

++ The downloadSkylink call needs to be updated so that it is checking the Merkle proofs provided by the portal.
+This will include changing which endpoint it calls so that the proofs exist at all.

 + Create all of the overwrites in the kernel to replace the default functions loaded by the extension.
 We want to make sure that the user gets a consistent experience, and we don't trust all browser extensions to use exactly the same